pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 <img src="https://raw.githubusercontent.com/pw398/pw398.github.io/main/_posts/images/plotly_cht.png" style="height: 400px; width:auto;">

-To download the html chart, <a href="https://raw.githubusercontent.com/pw398/pw398.github.io/main/_posts/images/plotly_chart.html" download="plotly_chart.html">right-click here</a> and select "Save Link As".
+To zoom in, rotate, and hover over points for labels, download the chart by <a href="https://raw.githubusercontent.com/pw398/pw398.github.io/main/_posts/images/plotly_chart.html" download="plotly_chart.html">right-clicking here</a> and selecting "Save Link As".
+Or, download the .ipynb notebook below.

+**notebook link**

 # What's Next?

+- Perhaps some content on CRUD (Create, Read, Update, Delete) operations

-- Perhaps some content on update operations and SQL functions
+- Perhaps some content on SQL functions

-- Likely an article on JSON-based query language, as with MongoDB
+- Likely an article on JSON-based query language, such as with MongoDB

 - Perhaps a Streamlit app with a query sandbox for both languages